christian-schlichtherle/neuron-di-examples/README.md

 Neuron DI targets Java 8 or later.
 However, the sample code in this repository targets a JDK for Java 11 or later.
-If you don't have a JDK for Java 11, you can run the build in Docker instead:
+If you don't have a JDK for Java 11 or later installed, then you can run the build in Docker instead:

     $ ./docker-mvnw 11-jdk-slim clean verify